Ray Warren

-Warren's nickname is "Rabbits", as in a rabbit's warren.

 Career

-Born in Junee, New South Wales on 11 June 1943, Warren initially followed in the footsteps of his brother by joining the police force.
-He initially joined the NSW Police Cadets on 5 December 1960 and then transferred to the ACT Police in Canberra in 1964.
+Born in Junee, New South Wales on 11 June 1943 of English descent, Warren initially followed in the footsteps of his brother by joining the police force.
+He joined the NSW Police Cadets on 5 December 1960 and then transferred to the ACT Police in Canberra in 1964.
 Warren served a total of three years in the ACT Police.
 It was during his stint in uniform he got a phone call as a result of all the door-knocking he had done at various radio stations as a teenager.
 Warren took the job offered to him at 2LF Young, New South Wales as a sales representative, trotting commentator and rugby league commentator, which started his career in broadcasting.

 He began commentating on television through the Amco Cup on Channel Ten with Keith Barnes in 1974.
 In 1980, Ten approached Warren to call the Melbourne Cup, the first of three Cups he called for the network.
 He also became Network Ten's chief Rugby League caller in 1983.
 In 1984 he was to head up Ten's commentary for the Los Angeles Olympics but refused to take the mission.
 As a nervous flyer, Warren had grave reservations about the trans-Pacific haul and suddenly realised he could not get onto the plane.
 In 1986, Warren was fired by the network, primarily because it wanted to replace him as its chief rugby league commentator with former international player Rex Mossop.

 Over the next six years, Warren also called horse races.
-In 1988 he was recruited by the Nine Network to commentate on the 1988 Rugby League World Cup final and the 1989 state of origin series alongside Darrell Eastlake, Michael Cronin, Jack Gibson,and Balmain Tigers coach Warren Ryan, 1989 Trans-Tasman test series alongside Darrell Eastlake again and Jack Gibson and to be part of its team to broadcast swimming at the 1990 Commonwealth Games with Norman May.
+In 1988 he was recruited by the Nine Network to commentate on the 1988 Rugby League World Cup final and the 1989 state of origin series alongside Darrell Eastlake, Michael Cronin, Jack Gibson and Balmain Tigers coach Warren Ryan, 1989 Trans-Tasman test series alongside Darrell Eastlake again and Jack Gibson and to be part of its team to broadcast swimming at the 1990 Commonwealth Games with Norman May.
 The television rights for rugby league were bought by Nine for the 1991 State of Origin Series, 1992 season and onwards and he has been calling the game for them ever since.
 Warren has gradually overcome his fear of flying, though he does still have some fear as evidenced by a well publicised helicopter flight to a game on the Gold Coast in 2012 made necessary due to a delayed flight from Sydney to the Gold Coast.
 Overcoming his fear has seen him travel to New Zealand, the United Kingdom, Hong Kong, Japan and Canada for the network's swimming or rugby league coverage.